-But we know that not everyone can afford that investment or get their landlord to agree to install one.
-So this is why we test portable electric heaters to help you find a good performer to suit your needs and budget.
+But we realise not everyone can afford that investment or get their landlord to agree to install one.
+This is why we test portable electric heaters – to help you find a good performer to suit your needs and budget.

-Our experts also have some cheap and simple tips that can make a big difference when it comes to keeping your home warm.
+Our experts also have some cheap and simple tips that can make a big difference when it comes to keeping your home warm without a heater.